 - 1. Compare the best stock brokers & trading platforms

-- 2. Where can I find the best stock trading platforms?
+- 2. What are the best stock trading platforms?

 - 3. What is a stock broker?

-- 5. What should I look for in a stock trading platform?
+- 5. What should I look for in a trading platform?